fluxcd/flux/site/upgrading-to-1.0.md

 > *Important!
 If you have Flux resources committed to git*
 >
 > The first thing to do here is to remove any manifests for running
-> flux you have stored in git.
-If you don’t remove these, running the
+> flux you have stored in git, before deleting them in the cluster
+> (below).
+If you don’t remove these, running the new flux daemon will
-> new flux daemon will restore the old configuration!
+> restore the old configuration.

 You can delete the Flux resources by referring to the manifest files used to create them.
 If you don’t have the files on hand, you can try